TheLinuxITGuy/Toolbox/README.md

 ### Git method
 1. From a Terminal, clone this project and cd into it:
-    1. `git clone https://github.com/TheLinuxITGuy/Linux-Mint-Scripts.git && cd Linux-Mint-Scripts`
+    1. `git clone https://github.com/TheLinuxITGuy/The-Linux-IT-Guy-Toolbox.git && cd The-Linux-IT-Guy-Toolbox`
     2. Type: `chmod u+x ./*.*`
     3. Type: `python3 Main.py`
 2. Select the Application you would like to Install/Remove